Linda Ferri: Early life

 Linda Ferri was born in Rome to an American mother and Italian father.
 However, she spent most of her early years in Paris, France.
-Ferri graduated with a degree in political science, in Paris.
+Ferri graduated with a degree in political science in Paris.
 Subsequently, she studied Philosophy at Columbia University in New York.
 She later graduated with a degree in philosophy of history in Florence, Italy.
 Ferri worked numerous years in the writing industry, publishing work as a translator and editor of foreign literature.

-In an interview with Biblioteche di Roma, in 2012, Ferri states that even though she has had a permanent and life-long love for literature, it was truly cinema that provided her most vivid and lasting memories of her childhood.
+In an interview with Biblioteche di Roma in 2012, Ferri states that even though she has had a permanent and lifelong love for literature, it was truly cinema that provided her with the most vivid and lasting memories of her childhood.
 She suggested that she could remember films better than books because she associated them with exciting family memories.
 In 2009, during an interview for the Italian edition of Marie Claire magazine, conducted by Lorenzo Pesce.
 Ferri states: "Perhaps being a woman helps me delve into the motions, or perhaps not.
 I do not believe in a 'feminine writing', a film script involves a multiplicity of gazes, it does not have a gender."

 Career

 Cinema

-Ferri is an author, who is perhaps best known for her work as a screenwriter.
+Ferri is an author who is perhaps best known for her work as a screenwriter.
 Following her first publication, she co-wrote the screenplay Voglia una donnaaa! in 1998, which was directed and co-written by two brothers, Marco and Luca Mazzieri.
 Subsequently, Ferri co-wrote the story and screenplay for La stanza del figlio (The Son’s Room) directed by Nanni Moretti in 2001.
 Additionally, in 2001, she co-wrote Luce dei mei Occhi (Light of my eyes) and La Vita che Vorrei (The Life I Want) directed by Giuseppe Piccioni in 2004.
 Ferri co-wrote Anche Libero Va Bene (Along the Ridge) in 2006, directed by Kim Rossi Stuart.